claudiodgl/ClinicalPath/README.md

 ## ClinicalPath

 ClinicalPath is a freely available visualization system to improve the evaluation of electronic health records (EHRs) in clinical decision-making.

+The system is focused on patient's data analysis, presenting the test results and clinical history longitudinally and was developed in close collaboration with experts in the medical domain to ensure a right fit of the technical solutions and the real needs of the professionals.

 ## Video demonstration